YarosMallorca/DJI-Mapper/README.md

 5. On the Info tab, you can see general info about the mission.
 6. On the Export tab, click the button to export the mission to a file.
 7. Load the mission on your drone and start the mission. (detailed instructions coming soon)
-   _Note: Do not modify or save the mission from inside DJI Fly, beucase it doesn't support straight curves, and will break the mission._
+   _Note: Do not modify or save the mission from inside DJI Fly, because it doesn't support straight curves, and will break the mission._

 ## Contributing

 Contributions are most welcome!
-If you have any ideas, suggestions or issues, please open an issue or a pull request.
+If you have any ideas, suggestions, or issues, please open an issue or a pull request.

 ## Building from source